United States Customs and Border Protection: Enforcement powers

-CBP has the authority to search outbound and inbound shipments, and uses targeting to carry out its mission in this area.
-Under Section 596 of the Tariff Act, CBP is required to seize and forfeit all merchandise that is stolen, smuggled, or clandestinely imported or introduced.
-CBP is also required to seize and forfeit controlled substances, certain contraband articles, and plastic explosives that do not contain a detection agent.
-In conjunction with the Department of State and the Bureau of the Census, CBP has put in place regulations that require submission of electronic export information on U.S. Munitions List and for technology for the Commerce Control List.
-CBP uses advance information from the Automated Targeting System and the Automated Export System to identify cargo that may pose a threat.
-CBP also works with the departments of state and defense to improve procedures on exported shipments of foreign military sales commodities.
+The CBP has the authority to search outbound and inbound shipments, and uses targeting to carry out its mission in this area.
+Under Section 596 of the Tariff Act, the CBP is required to seize and forfeit all merchandise that is stolen, smuggled, or clandestinely imported or introduced.
+The CBP is also required to seize and forfeit controlled substances, certain contraband articles, and plastic explosives that do not contain a detection agent.
+In conjunction with the Department of State and the Bureau of the Census, the CBP has put in place regulations that require submission of electronic export information on U.S. Munitions List and for technology for the Commerce Control List.
+The CBP uses advance information from the Automated Targeting System and the Automated Export System to identify cargo that may pose a threat.
+The CBP also works with the departments of state and defense to improve procedures on exported shipments of foreign military sales commodities.

 Merchandise may also be seized and forfeited if: